dgitelman1/LLM-Science-Exam/README.md

 # LLM-Science-Exam

 Completed training and inference notebooks.
 Fine-tuned deberta-v3-large [^1] on complex chatgpt3.5 generated multiple choice questions related to scientific topics to investigate whether small language models can effectively answer questions made by much larger models.
-Embedded prompts and Wikipedia content using sentence-transformers [^2][^3] to find excerpts likely to contain related information to prompts using Facebook AI Similarity Search.
+Embedded prompts and Wikipedia content using sentence-transformers [^2][^3] to find excerpts likely to contain related information to prompts using Facebook AI Similarity Search [^4].
 Performed inference to generate predictions for unseen questions generated in the same method.

 ## Example Question:
 Which of the following statements accurately describes the impact of Modified Newtonian Dynamics (MOND) on the observed "missing baryonic mass" discrepancy in galaxy clusters?